chrisiaSi/GettingCleaningDataCoursera/CodeBook.md

 Step 3 :
-Using descriptive activity names to name the activities in the data set Retrieving activity names from "activity_labels.txt" and saving under activity variable
+Using descriptive activity names to name the activities in the data set Retrieved activity names from "activity_labels.txt" and saving under activity variable

-Merged the activity names with the Merged Mean and Standard deviation data Dropping activity column to prevent data redundancy in variable trainTestXYMeanStd
+Merged the activity names with the Merged Mean and Standard deviation data Dropped activity column to prevent data redundancy in variable trainTestXYMeanStd

 Step 4:
 Appropriately labeled the data set with descriptive variable names